 Adekunle Abdulkabir Akinlade

-The deputy governorship candidate of the People’s Democratic Party, PDP in Ogun state, Hon.
-Adekunle Akinlade said the Ogun electorate will rise up to defend Nigeria’s democracy.
+The deputy governorship candidate of the People’s Democratic Party, PDP in the March 18th general elections, Hon.
+Adekunle Akinlade, said the party has provided enough evidence to prove their case at the state Election Petition Tribunal.

-Akinlade disclosed this in a statement signed by his media aide, Alao Azeez on Sunday.
+Akinlade stated this in a statement signed by his media aide, Azeez Adelani on Saturday.